Rogers-Development-Services/01-HTML-CSS-Git-Code-Refactor/README.md

 ## Usage

 Browse our site by clicking the links in the top header to navigate down to explinations of our services.
-For best results open your web browser in full screen (maximized) on a desktop computer
+For best results open your web browser in full screen (maximized) on a desktop computer.

 ## Feedback